-Shopify doesn’t have the same focus on de-coupling the front-end and operating in this manner as platforms like BigCommerce, CommerceTools,
+Shopify doesn’t currently have the same focus on de-coupling the front-end and operating in this manner as platforms like BigCommerce, CommerceTools,

 Rachio.com – GatsbyJS + Shopify